videojs/video.js/docs/guides/tech.md

 ## Technology Ordering

 When Video.js is given an array of sources, which to use is determined by finding the first supported source / tech combination.
 Each tech will be queried in the order specified in `techOrder` whether it can play the first source.
 The first match wins.
 If no tech can play the first source, then the next will be tested.
 It's important to set the `type` of each source correctly for this test to be accurate.

+> These example use the obsolete [Flash tech][flash-eol], for illustration of tech ordering with techs which have a greater degree of overlap in sources they can play

 For example, given the following video element, assuming the [videojs-flash][flash] tech and [videojs-contrib-hls][hls] source handler are available: